beezy-dev/verbose-couscous/docs/pancake/phase1.md

 By loading the below code, the microcontroller will connect to a local wireless network (to be configured) and provide a web server and basic HTML page to control the robot' s movement (forward, backward, left and right).

+What does the code in a linear fashion:

+- loads the necessary modules/libraries
+- define a timestamp function using the ISO8601 specs
+- get the MAC and build version (currently static)
+- establish a wireless connection with a given SSID and password
+- define the motors' PINs and movement
+- create a network socket on port 80 and bind it to the IP leased by DHCP
+- define a webControl function to link the motors' movement with web form buttons
+- define a webServer function handling the buttons' actions towards the motors' movement
+- define a continuous loop on the required functions with catching a keyboard exception (for debugging)

 ```python
 # Copyright 2022 Rom Adams (https://github.com/romdalf) at Red Hat Inc.
 #